 Air Conditioning System: If the vehicle’s cooling system no longer functions properly, all components of the system must be checked for leaks and new coolant filled in as a demanding chemical.
 You should also leave these tasks to a professional.

 Engine and Transmission: Both components are the heart of your vehicle when it comes to the drive and maximum driving performance.
-Even the incorrect replacement of the smallest spare parts can lead to considerable engine damage or rapid wear in the gearbox.
+Even the incorrect replacement of the smallest spare tires or other parts can lead to considerable engine damage or rapid wear in the gearbox.
 Even if the exchange is technically successful, the vehicle often loses its performance potential.

 More practical tips for car repairs